greleigh/Logic-GU-new/_profiles/fredrik.md

 ---
-name: Graham E Leigh
+name: Fredrik Engström
-short_name: Graham
+short_name: Fredrik
-sort_by: Leigh
+sort_by: Engström
 position: Senior Lecturer

 align: right
-image: prof_pic.jpg
+image: fredrik.jpg
 image_circular: false # crops the image to make it circular
 ---
-My research interests concern the interface between the three facets of logic: mathematical, philosophical and computational logic.
-I have worked in proof theory, theories of truth, non-classical logics, computational content of logics, and modal logic.
+Early research on models of arithmetic including compositional theories of truth and transplendent models.
+Later, focus shifted towards Dependence logic and generalized quantifiers as well as the characterization of logical constants.
+Also interested in the cognitive aspects of logical reasoning.